Zimbra-Community/owncloud-zimlet/README.md

 User manual : https://barrydegraaff.github.io/owncloud/

-Integrate any WebDAV server in Zimbra Collaboration, currently tested with ownCloud 9.1, Nextcloud 15-16, Alfresco Enterprise - 5.2.0 and Nuxeo.
+Integrate any WebDAV server in Zimbra Collaboration, currently tested with ownCloud 9.1, Nextcloud 15-16, Seafile 7.0.7, Alfresco Enterprise - 5.2.0 and Nuxeo.

-Supported Zimbra versions 8.8.12.
+Supported Zimbra versions 8.8.15.

 Zimbra Desktop is not supported and does not work.
 Ubuntu 12.04 is not supported (https://github.com/Zimbra-Community/owncloud-zimlet/issues/117) If you have trouble installing on Ubuntu see below on the known issues.